Learnable Boundary Guided Adversarial Training: More Comparisons Under the Strongest Auto-Attack on CIFAR-10

 \section{More Comparisons Under the Strongest Auto-Attack on CIFAR-10}

 We also compare with more previous methods on CIFAR-10 dataset.
 The experimental results are summarized in Table~\ref{tab:more_aa_cifar10}.
 Our LBGAT ($\alpha=0$) model with WideResNet-34-10 architecture can consistently enjoy higher natural performance while keeping the strongest robustness.
+We observe that though many fast adversarial training methods, like \cite{wang2019bilateral,shafahi2019adversarial} are proposed to accelerate the training process, their performance are usually unsatisfied.